fcampelo/epitopetransfer/README.md

 ## Dependencies

 This project requires Python 3.11, although other versions are likely compatible.
-Follow the instructions below to set up your environment and install the required dependencies.
+Follow the instructions below to set up your environment.

 1.  **Install Python 3.11**